kiyoon/jupynium.nvim/README.md

 2. It's OK to close the notebook pages.
 If you do so, it will stop syncing that buffer.
 3. Changing tab ordering or making it to a separate window is OK.

+## 🤔 FAQ

-## 🌽 Using different languages / kernels
+> 🌽 How do I use different languages / kernels?

 Instead of `*.ju.py` if you make files named `*.ju.*` (e.g. `*.ju.r`) you will see all the keybindings and commands.
-All the procedure should be the same, except that you would need to manually change the kernel from the browser.
+All the procedures should be the same, except that you would need to manually change the kernel from the browser.

+> The notebook content is not in sync with vim.
+How do I fix it?

+You probably would have accidentally modified directly from the notebook.

+1. If you want to keep the vim content and sync to the notebook, just <ins>add one more cell in the notebook and start making changes in vim</ins>.
+It works because Jupynium tries to only update the currently modified cell if the number of cells is the same in both.
+If it differs, it will fully update the entire content.
+2. To keep the notebook content and load that to vim, run `:JupyniumLoadFromIpynbTab [tab_index]` without making changes on vim.

 ## 📰 Fun Facts